 You can take snapshots of volumes.
 Volume snapshots save all the contents from the volume, and you can use them to create new volumes.
 By default, the data on volumes and their snapshots is encrypted at rest.

-The same general guidelines apply for creating snapshots of volumes as apply with snapshots of Droplets: if there are applications that are actively writing to the volume, you should power off the Droplet attached to the volume before taking a snapshot to ensure data consistency.
+The same general guidelines for creating Droplet snapshots also apply to volume snapshots.
+If applications are actively writing to a volume, you should power off the Droplet attached to the volume before taking a snapshot to ensure data consistency.
+If powering off is not practical, run sync on the Droplet to flush pending writes to disk, or stop any database services before taking the snapshot.

 Because snapshots of volumes operate at the block storage level, the snapshot size may not match what the filesystem reports.
 For example, filesystems may not immediately mark blocks as unused, which makes the block storage system include them in snapshots even though they don’t contain data.